drewbrew/advent-of-code-2021/README.md

 ## How do I run them?

-Download and install Python 3.10 as well as pipenv.
+Download and install Python 3.10.

-Save your day's input as `dayX.txt`, then run `pipenv run python dayX.py`.
+Save your day's input as `dayX.txt`, then run `python3.10 dayX.py`.